 So, if we accept our responsibility as brand ambassadors for Christ, where do we begin?
 How do we proceed to redefine what Christianity means to others?

-I believe that we can learn from the most significant response to a brand crisis in history.
+We can learn from the most significant response to a brand crisis in history.

 Al Hilburg was responsible for Johnson & Johnson’s response to their brand crisis.
 His approach has become the textbook response to restoring a damaged reputation.